EnterpriseDB/repmgr/README.rst

   listen_addresses='*'
   wal_level = 'hot_standby'
   archive_mode = on
-  archive_command = 'cd .'	 # we can also use exit 0, anything that just do
+  archive_command = 'cd .'	 # we can also use exit 0, anything that
-                             # nothing
+                             # just does nothing
   max_wal_senders = 10
   wal_keep_segments = 5000     # 80 GB required on pg_xlog
   hot_standby = on